Road 622 is a hazardous drive below sea level when the tide is high

 Is Road 622 in Iceland worth it?

-Situated on the northwestern part of the country, the road offers sweeping views of the Northwestern Icelandic coastline.
+Situated in the northwestern part of the country, the road offers sweeping views of the Northwestern Icelandic coastline.
 Locals refer to it as the Dream Road due to its incredible scenery.
 It's an insanely beautiful route, with the road carved into and under cliffs, providing magnificent mountain views all the way.
 The road showcases a spectacularly scenic shoreline on one side and a breathtaking mountain range, often called the ‘Westfjord Alps,’ on the other.

 Is the Road 622 in Iceland open?